sage-code/maj/alphabet.md

 **Modified: Q**

-In Maj, "Q" is used to create similar sound to Latvian "Č" = IPA:"t͡ɕ".
+In Maj, "Q" is used to create similar sound to Latvian "Č" = IPA:"tʃ".
 It sounds like "ch" in "chin" or "chicken".
 Letter "Q" replace digraph "ch", thus making the words shorter.
 For original "Qu" is replaced by "Qw".

 * Maj word "Qwyn" = ENG: "Queen" is read like IPA: "kwin";
 * Maj word "aqwa" = ENG: "water" is read like IPA: "akwa";

 **Modified: X**

 Letters `X` and `x` are pronounced like: `sh` in `sheep`.
-You can avoid `ş` by using group `cs`.
+You can avoid `ş` by using group `ks`.
 To prodice "ş" sound you must softly press the middle of your tongue on the roof top of the mouth and produce a fricative whispering sound.

 * Word: "xh" means "keep it quiet" similar to many languages;
 * Xue is pronounced "ʂue" and represent a Chinese name;